 - A search for meaning and spirituality: finding a connection beyond ourselves, and living a meaningful life are important themes for many clients, in a secular way therapy can help clients to work out their own meaning and spirituality

 - Obsessions, compulsions and obsessive compulsive disorder: Finding yourself ruminating about something continually, or feeling compelled to act in certain ways (for example repeatedly checking locks or arranging things at home in particular patterns) can be time-consuming and upsetting, getting in the way of day to day life

 - Addictions and leaning too heavily on supports such as alcohol & drugs: When we feel unable to cope we may use external supports such as substances, computer usage or other addictions to help us through.
 I have experience of helping clients unravel habits which once seemed an answer but now are a new problem.

 - Sexuality/sexual difficulties: when we are finding things tough, one of the places they often show up markedly is in our sex life.
 Therapy is a place where clients can talk openly about intimate issues, whether your sexual issue is a symptom of a wider problem or the main thing that is causing you angst.

 - Chronic fatigue syndrome and chronic pain: using Mindfulness I have been able to help clients both manage, and lessen symptoms of fatigue and pain.

 It is not possible to give an exhaustive list here, you may want to talk about something you don't see mentioned.
 We are all unique, and our needs are no less individual.
 My role is to help you unfold and move along the path that is right for you.

-I offer psychotherapy in Sherburn Village near Durham on Monday afternoons, Tuesday mornings and Wednesdays and Fridays during office hours.
+I offer psychotherapy in Sherburn Village near Durham on Monday afternoons and evenings, Wednesday afternoon and evenings, Fridays between 9am and 5pm and Saturdays between 9am and 2pm.
 Please get in touch to book an introductory session.